lastefoto-ee/beebifoto/content/en/post/what-are-young-parents-afraid-of/index.md

 categories:
 - newborn
 ---
-## My baby is so small, maybe we should postpone the photo session and wait until he grows up a little and gets stronger?
+## My baby is so tiny; perhaps we could put off the photo shoot till he gains strength and develops a little?

-Not really better, because by refusing to take a photo of a newborn, you are missing the opportunity to capture the important moments of your baby's first days, which are truly worthy of your family photo album.
-The newborn looks so touching and tender right now.
-In a few months he/she will be completely different.
+No, not really.
+By refusing to have a newborn photographed, you miss the opportunity to capture the priceless moments of your baby's early days, which are certainly deserving of inclusion in your family photo album.
+Right now, the baby has a lovely, vulnerable look.
+He or she will change significantly in a short period of time.

 ![newborn photo shoot](./newborn-photosession-1.jpg)

-## How to take a photo of a newborn if he only eats and sleeps?
+# How do you photograph a baby who only sleeps and eats?

-Long and deep sleep is a real gift for a newborn photographer.
-With a sleeping baby, we can bring to life all photo ideas.
-But what to do when the baby is awake?
-In my practice, there were no babies who were awake throughout the entire newborn photo shoot.
-Although I always recommend setting aside enough time for photo shoot - about 2-3 hours and not planning important things (for example, going to the doctor) for the afternoon.
+A newborn photographer can really benefit from a long, deep sleep.
+All of our photo ideas can come to life with a sleeping baby.
+But what should you do if the baby is awake?
+In my experience, there has never been a newborn photo session where a baby was awake the entire time.
+Although I always advise blocking off enough time for the photo shoot—roughly 2-3 hours—and not scheduling crucial activities (like visiting the doctor) for the afternoon.

 ![newborn photography](./newborn-photosession-2.jpg)

-## Are poses safe for the baby?
+## Are poses safe for the newborn?

-Yes, the poses taken by an experienced newborn photographer are safe for the baby.
-They do not cause him any inconvenience - the baby continues to sleep peacefully and sweetly.
-When choosing a newborn photographer, make sure that he has the necessary qualifications.
-To do this, you can ask the photographer or see on the website what training courses he took in newborn photography.
+The poses used by a skilled newborn photographer are indeed safe for the baby.
+They don't bother him in any way, and the baby keeps on sleeping blissfully and sweetly.
+Make sure the newborn photographer you choose have the required qualifications.
+You can find out what training courses the photographer did in newborn photography by asking him or by checking his website.

 ![newborn photo shoot in Tallinn](./newborn-photosession-3.jpg)

-## Newborn photoshoot usually takes place in the studio.
+## Baby picture shoots often take place in a studio.
 Is it clean enough?

-Yes, in photo studios intended for newbornphoto shoots, they monitor the cleanliness.
-Everything you need for shooting is in the studio.
-Here, a comfortable temperature for the baby is maintained, the props are regularly processed with products safe for newborns.
+Yes, the cleanliness of newborn photography studios is checked regularly.
+The studio has all the equipment you'll need for shooting.
+The temperature is kept at a level that is comfortable for the baby, and the props are frequently cleaned with substances suitable for newborns.

 ![newborn session](./newborn-photosession-4.jpg)

-Enjoy the first photo shoot in your baby's life, because every moment is worth capturing! ❤️
+Every moment in your baby's life is worth capturing, so enjoy the first photo shoot! ❤️

 ![newborn pictures in Tallinn](./newborn-photosession-5.jpg)